BIT-ZY/CSI-GPT/README.md

 To use this project, you need to ensure the following requirements are installed.
 - Python >= 3.8
 - Pytorch >= 1.11.0
-## Project Preparation
 ## Data Preparation
-The CDL channel state information (CSI) matrix is generated from [Sionna](https://developer.nvidia.cn/sionna/) model.
+The CDL model is generated from [Sionna](https://developer.nvidia.cn/sionna/).
 ## Folder
 The folder [SWTCAN] corresponds to the [IV.SIMULATION RESULTS part A] code in the article.